 Important Facts About High Blood Pressure

-In addition, only about 1-in-4 adults with high blood pressure actually have the condition well-controlled, according to information from the Centers for Disease Control, and high blood pressure costs the U.S. around $131 billion annually.
+In addition, only about 1-in-4 adults with high blood pressure have the condition well-controlled, according to information from the Centers for Disease Control, and the disease costs the U.S. around $131 billion annually.

-This is one of the main reasons that high blood pressure is referred to as a “silent” disease—often are no obvious high blood pressure signs, and the only way to determine if you have high blood pressure it to have it checked regularly by one of our internal medicine doctors in Cary as part of an annual wellness exam.
+This is one of the main reasons that it is referred to as a “silent” disease—often are no obvious signs and the only way to determine if you have it is to have it checked regularly by one of our internal medicine doctors in Cary as part of an annual wellness exam.

-We’ll provide useful facts and insights into high blood pressure as well as tips you can use to help lower it under the supervision of one of our experienced internal medicine physicians.
+In this article, we’ll provide useful facts and insights into high blood pressure as well as tips you can use to help lower it under the supervision of one of our experienced internal medicine physicians

 When your doctor measures your blood pressure, the reading is measured in millimeters of mercury (mmHg) and is given as two numbers, for example—“110 over 80.”
 This represents two readings: the systolic (as in this case, the 110) and the diastolic (in this case, the 80).

-When your heart beats, it sends blood throughout your body, and the pressure or force of the blood against your artery walls is considered the systolic pressure.
-The diastolic pressure is the amount of force against your arteries in between your heartbeats.
+When your heart beats, it sends blood throughout your body, and the pressure or force of the blood against your artery walls is considered systolic pressure.
+Diastolic pressure is the amount of force against your arteries in between your heartbeats.

-You are considered “at risk” for prehypertension if your systolic number is in the 120 to 130 mmHg range and your diastolic is in the 80 to 89 mmHg rang.
+You are considered “at risk” for prehypertension if your systolic number is in the 120 to 130 mmHg range and your diastolic is in the 80 to 89 mmHg range.

 Hypertension or high blood pressure is defined as having a systolic number of 140 mm Hg or higher and a diastolic of 90 mm Hg or higher